AdobeDocs/experience-manager-64.en/help/communities/blog-feature.md

 This section of the documentation describes

-* adding the blog feature to an AEM site
+* Adding the blog feature to an AEM site
-* configuration settings for blog components
+* Configuration settings for blog components

 >[!NOTE]
 >